 Abu Dhabi city in the emirate is the federal capital of the UAE.

-The city of Abu Dhabi is connected to the mainland by four bridges: Maqta bridge, Mussafah bridge, Sheikh Zayed bridge and Sheikh Khalifa bridge.
+Abu Dhabi city: It is home to most ministries and foreign embassies, in addition to Zayed Port and Zayed International Airport.
+Abu Dhabi city is connected to the mainland by four bridges: Maqta bridge, Mussafah bridge, Sheikh Zayed bridge and Sheikh Khalifa bridge.

 The employed workforce comprises: